-Beginning in 2017, Leapfrog has removed the burden of data entry for hospitals reporting on any of the five applicable infection measures (Central line-associated blood stream infections (CLABSI) in ICUs and select wards, Catheter-associated urinary tract infections (CAUTI) in ICUs and select wards, Facility-wide inpatient Methicillin-resistant Staphylococcus Aureus (MRSA) Blood Laboratory-identified Events, Facility-wide inpatient Clostridium difficile (C.Diff.)
-Laboratory-identified Events, and Surgical Site Infections from colon surgery (SSI: Colon)) in Section 7 Managing Serious Errors.
-Instead, Leapfrog will obtain standardized infection ratios (SIRs) for each of the five applicable infection measures directly from CDC’s National Healthcare Safety Network (NHSN) application.
+Beginning in 2017, Leapfrog removed the burden of data entry for hospitals reporting on any of the five applicable infection measures (Central line-associated blood stream infections (CLABSI) in ICUs and select wards, Catheter-associated urinary tract infections (CAUTI) in ICUs and select wards, Facility-wide inpatient Methicillin-resistant Staphylococcus Aureus (MRSA) Blood Laboratory-identified Events, Facility-wide inpatient Clostridium difficile (C.Diff.)
+Laboratory-identified Events, and Surgical Site Infections from colon surgery (SSI: Colon) in Section 7: Managing Serious Errors.
+Beginning in 2018, Leapfrog has also removed reporting on antibiotic stewardship practices in Section 7: Managing Serious Errors of the online survey.
+Instead, Leapfrog will obtain standardized infection ratios (SIRs) for each of the five applicable infection measures and responses to antibiotic stewardship practices in the NHSN Patient Safety Component – Annual Hospital Survey directly from CDC’s National Healthcare Safety Network (NHSN) application.
 Hospitals are required to join The Leapfrog Group’s NHSN Group in order to be scored and publicly reported on the measures.

 All other data pulls will have NHSN data available on the Hospital Details Page on the same date as public release.